Welcome to our complete guide to the Pekingese Poodle mix, an adorable mixed breed that is finding it’s way into hearts around the world.

 Like any designer dog breed, you need to be careful about who you are getting them from.

-Asking for the medical history of the parents or having access to pedigree records helps potential dog parents ensure they are making a good decision.
+For starters, asking for the medical history of the parents or having access to pedigree records helps potential dog parents ensure they are making a good decision.

-With one brachycephalic parent it is essential you get a certificate of health from a veterinarian.
+With one brachycephalic parent, it is essential you get a certificate of health from a veterinarian.
 Make sure you have evidence the Pekingese parent does not have BOAS.

 You can find tips on avoiding puppy farms here — it’s not always as clear as you might think!